The Sneaky Mouth Rash Troubling Derms, Editors & Hailey Bieber

 By eliminating everything in my skin-care routine, my perioral dermatitis cleared in a few weeks.
 To prevent it from coming back, I'm very mindful about reintroducing certain ingredients.
 The general dermatological guidance is: less is more.
 "It's all about gentle, non-occlusive products," explains Dr Yadav.
 "Don't slug.
 Use oil-free makeup.
 Stay away from anything harsh, like a retinoid or heavy acids or things that are really occlusive or fragranced."

 Dr Bhatti agrees: "When you're reintroducing things back to your face, you want to make sure you're doing to least amount of damage possible.
 "Using a good cleanser and a great sunscreen is really all you need."
-Dr Bhatti recommends EltaMD mineral sunscreen.
-If you're dry and in need of a moisturizer, he recommends something with niacinamide, for its anti-inflammatory properties, as well as glycerin, or hyaluronic acid.
-Rhode Barrier Repair Cream is a good pick (obviously, the skin-care Bieber uses), as is the Neutrogena Hydro Boost, which Dr Bhatti recommends.
+If you're dry and in need of a moisturiser, he recommends something with niacinamide, for its anti-inflammatory properties, as well as glycerin, or hyaluronic acid.
+Dr Bhatti recommends the Neutrogena Hydro Boost, £8.66.